PydPiper/viks_SoftwareGuide/source/python/strings.rst

 Trick - Hide print statements (closure)
 ---------------------------------------
-See :closures:`functions.rst` under functional programming for more information about closures.
+See :closures:`functions` under functional programming for more information about closures.

 .. code-block:: python